orfeotoolbox/OTB/Documentation/Cookbook/rst/Common_Use_Cases.rst

 ~~~~~~~~~~~~~~

 This use case is based on a raw Pleiades product that you want to orthorectify and extract an ROI from.
-That product is typically composed of an Panchromatic image (high resolution black and white image) and an XS image (lower resolution with colors) requiering
+That product is typically composed of a Panchromatic image (high resolution black and white image) and an XS image (lower resolution with colors) requiring
 a BundleToPerfectSensor step, in order to have only one colored image to orthorectify.

 .. code-block:: bash